-You could be at risk of catching these common STDs: HIV, chlamydia, syphilis or gonorrhoea.
+You could be at risk of catching these common STIs: HIV, chlamydia, HPV, herpes, syphilis and gonorrhoea.

-What can you do to prevent an STD?
+What can you do to prevent an STI?

 Abstaining from sex is the most reliable way to avoid infection.
 However, if you wish to be sexually active follow some of the tips below: